marciosantetti/ec210-sp25/lectures/004-inflation/sellers-inflation-reflection.md

 ---

 For all questions, write between 3 to 5 paragraphs.
-Submit a PDF file with your typed answers through Canvas.
-The assignment is called "Seller's inflation reflection."
+Submit *either* a PDF file with your typed answers *or* use the text entry option through Canvas.
+The assignment is called "*Seller's inflation reflection*."
 Points from this assignment will be put into the "Quizzes" grading group.